 I’ve just started out here, but so far my favourite has to be the strawberry jam recipe.
 The day that I wrote that, I spent the morning at a farm picking berries, the afternoon teaching a friend how to make jam, and the evening writing about it, and it was all SO much fun.
 People often seem to think that being environmentally responsible is a dour, joyless sort of commitment, one that strips you of luxuries and habits you’d like to keep.
 And there are obviously ways in which that’s true.
 But it also introduces a whole other range of thoroughly pleasurable activities into your life.
 Being that engaged in what you do, even just in what you eat, is deeply satisfying.

 Who are your environmental heroes?

 Alice Waters, who is one of the first people to have really promoted thoughtful, attentive agriculture and eating.
 The Norwegian seed vault – it’s a safehouse for the world’s crop diversity, and the people that built it have performed an invaluable (and under-reported) public service.
 Rachel Carson, who had to fight harder than any of us ever will to get environmental issues taken seriously.

 If you could meet with one of these heroes what would you ask them?

 How to persevere, and keep your sense of humour, in the face of institutional apathy.

 If you could make one green wish (or have one of your prophecies come true) what would it be?

 Get genuinely green-sensitive politicians in office in the major food-producing, and pollution-emitting countries.
 All our individual efforts at reducing our footprints won’t make much of a dent unless they are accompanied by legislative revolutions.

-To learn more about our Prophets, read more articles in the Green Prophets in Focus Series:
+To learn more about sustainability writers and their passions, read more articles in the Green Prophets series: